GeneticResources/GENESIS_PRS/README.md

 The input GWAS summary statistics should contain 3 columns:

 1. SNP rsID,
-2. uncorrected z-statistics,
+2. original z-statistics got from GWAS study (uncorrected by genomic control factor),
-3. GWAS sample size, which can be different for different SNPs; for disease traits, the sample size should be effective sample size, i.e., (# of cases)*(# of controls)/(total # of cases & controls).
+3. effective sample size of GWAS study, which can vary for different SNPs; for disease traits, the sample size should be effective sample size, i.e., (# of cases)*(# of controls)/(total # of cases & controls).

 The input GWAS summary statistics are strongly recommended to do filtering before fitting to the model: